 Weighted Blankets Ameliorate Anxiety and Other Disorders

 Anxiety patients benefit massively from deep touch stimulation as they generate gentle pressure that naturally decreases stress and improve relaxation.
 Premium, therapeutic weighted blankets share out deep pressure throughout the body to relax the nervous system, like an intimate, warm hug.
 The body spikes serotonin and melatonin secretion while cutting back cortisol decreasing heart rate and blood pressure.
 The upshot improves mood and enhances peaceful sleep simultaneously.
 Ultra-heavy blankets act as a natural stress inhibitor as deep touch pressure stimulation creates a comfy utopia and relief.

 Salient Properties of Premium-Grade Weighted Blankets

 Get a weighted blanket roughly 10% of your weight; most products check in at 10 lbs, 20 lbs, and 25 lbs.
-Top-quality blankets have a design that uniformly distributes the high-density poly pellets to pinpoint pressure points strewn across your body.
+Top-quality blankets have a design that uniformly distributes the high-density glass beads to pinpoint pressure points strewn across your body.
 They have ultra-soft, super quality, and detachable covers.
-Odorless, toxin-free, and highly soft microfiber materials blend to create a deep pressure stimulation blanket that maximises relaxation, reduces body movement, and enhances sleep.
+Odorless, toxin-free, and highly soft microfiber materials blend to create a deep pressure stimulation blanket that maximizes relaxation, reduces body movement, and enhances sleep.
 Weighted blankets available in the market come in a variety of sizes, shapes, and manufacturing materials such as fabrics, microfiber, and fillers.